 3. Add at least 2 more follow-up emails.
 Consider sending another one the next day at the same time.
 Chances are your customers will be shopping at the same time the next day and will be open to check out your store again.

-2. Be funny - use humor in these to re-engage these site visitors.
+- Be funny - use humor in these to re-engage these site visitors.
 Here’s a really great example from Adidas.
-It’s quirky, interesting, makes me click and see what new shoes they have for me.
+It’s quirky, interesting, and makes me click and see what new shoes they have for me.
+Check out our guide to the top 100+ browse abandonment subject lines to get some inspiration.

 2. Product Launch Sequences